 It likes well drained soil and once watered regularly for the first 12 months to establish growth, likes a deep water soak during dry periods.
 In pots, regular watering will ensure it stays lush.
+It is extremely quick growing and can be fully grown within 18-24 months.

 A graceful, cold tolerant bamboo with slender, cascading culms with thick sprays of fine long, light green leaves on multiple branch clusters.